ericung/notesaboutlife/README.md

 Do not worry if you see no girls in sight\
 for if you are bold in pursuing your dreams,\
 a queen will deem you worthy of a wife fitting of you.

+*It gives people watching over you time to find the right type of girl*

 -----